 Pulmonary hypertension is a severe and chronic condition that requires medical management to avoid worsening symptoms and dangerous complications.
 The board-certified team at Peak Heart & Vascular provides expert diagnosis and care for all types of pulmonary hypertension.
 With your experienced provider's help, you can improve your health and enjoy a robust, full life even with a diagnosis of pulmonary hypertension.
-To schedule an appointment with a compassionate provider, call the Laveen, Surprise, Avondale, Flagstaff, or Phoenix, Arizona, office today, or book online.
+To schedule an appointment with a compassionate provider, call the Laveen, Sun City West, or Surprise, Arizona, office today, or book online.

 Pulmonary hypertension (PH) is high blood pressure that affects the arteries in your lungs.
 It can also affect the right side of your heart, which is responsible for circulating blood to and from your lungs.

 Pulmonary hypertension causes the blood vessels of the lungs to become damaged, hardened, and narrowed.
 This forces your heart to work harder to pump enough blood to your lungs.
 Eventually, the stress on your heart muscle can lead to heart failure.

 This chronic condition can have severe health consequences, but a trusted provider at Peak Heart & Vascular can help you manage the disease so you can lead a normal life.